Lukenar11/MoleculeOS/docs/STYLES.md

 - Drivers must use **only runtime**
 - Drivers must **not directly** call kernel subsystems
 - Drivers should be as **simple** as possible and serve only as a **HAL (Hardware Abstraction Layer)**
+- Each new driver must be included in the file `runtime\apis\drivers_api.hpp`.
+- Even internal runtime components, such as “text_output,” must use the central APIs.

 ---